slamora/brackets-wiki/Extension-Manager-Workflows.md

 fine, so he disables the official version and re-enables his development version so he can keep hacking on it.

-> This is a little funny--not sure if this is the right way to handle this
+> This is a little funny&mdash;not sure if this is the right way to handle this
 > scenario or if there's something smarter we want to do here.